-Humble, compact and intrinsically bound with the of rural idyll of village life, what the cottage garden lacks in scale and splendour, it makes up for in quirk, variety and charm.
-A relaxed medley of untamed flowers, homegrown produce and medicinal herbs, as well as an inevitable haven for wildlife, these understated plots offer a true riot of colour and fragrance which are a feast for the senses.
-From haphazard borders to outdoor rooms dotted with flea market finds, be inspired by these ideas for creating a cottage garden.
+Humble and compact, the cottage garden is the symbol of idyllic of village life.
+What the cottage garden lacks in scale, it makes up for in charm.
+A relaxed medley of untamed flowers, homegrown produce and medicinal herbs, a cottage garden is a true celebration of colour and fragrance.
+From luscious borders to outdoor rooms dotted with flea market finds, be inspired by these cottage garden ideas.

 1. Opt for an organic, curved layout

 While the formal gardens of classical country houses favoured structured, geometric layouts, sinuous lines and curvaceous borders give a far more relaxed feel suited to smaller gardens and vernacular old houses which are anything but uniform.

 Cottage gardens originally began as neat and productive kitchen gardens, but later developed to include sumptuous arrays of flowers in different shapes and sizes as the trend for floristry blossomed throughout the 19th century.
 Choose a mix of colours, shapes and heights to create a rich tapestry.

 Learn more about choosing plants for traditional gardens.

 Although cottage gardens give the illusion of effortless charm, careful consideration must be taken when creating your planting scheme.
 Create height and structure at the backs of borders with busty shrubs like philadelphus, and the elegant spires of delphiniums, lupins, foxgloves and hollyhocks.
 At the foreground, choose pretty and fragrant perennials such as rose bushes, lavender and wild geraniums mixed with the invigorating and vibrant green of lady’s mantle.